Markus Krunegård

-Markus Krunegård (born 6 April 1979 in Norrköping, Östergötland, Sweden) is a Swedish-Finnish singer and songwriter.
+Markus Krunegård (born 6 April 1979 in Norrköping, Östergötland, Sweden) is a Swedish singer and songwriter.

 Career

 On 2 April 2008 he released his solo album 'Markusevangeliet', with the debut single "Jag är en vampyr" made it to the Top 5 on Sverigetopplistan.
 The same year he appeared on albums by Annika Norlin, Johnossi and Eldkvarn.
 He also toured with Lars Winnerbäck in summer of 2008 followed by an extensive solo tour.
 He was nominated for several awards including Rockbjörnen, Grammisgalan and P3 Guld.

 He followed by releases of Prinsen av Peking and Lev som en gris, dö som en hund in 2009.
 His album Mänsklig värme released on 28 March 2012 entered the Swedish Albums Chart straight at No. 1 making it his biggest success ever.